COVID Tests & Results

 - Download LabCorp Patient App to receive test results, click here for more information.

-- Please note—some insurance providers do not cover asymptomatic testing or the cost of the office visit.
+- Please note—some insurance providers do not cover the cost of the office visit.

 Insurance Coverage for COVID-19 Testing